baiyjmatheus/tripster/README.md

 ```

 Run servers:

--run `npm start` from root folder
+- run `npm start` from root folder
--run `npm start` from server folder
+- run `npm start` from server folder
--open browser and go to localhost:3000
+- open browser and go to localhost:3000

 ### Usage
 1) Enter name and email to log in